bigwhoop/lyme/README.md

 ## Browser Support

-Tested in modern FF and IE 9+.
+Tested in modern FF, Chrome and IE 9+.